-The SEC encourages companies to disclose forward-looking information so that investors can better understand a company s future prospects and make informed investment decisions.
-This Prospectus contains such forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements may be made directly in this Prospectus, and they may also be made a part of this Prospectus by reference to other documents filed with the SEC which is known as incorporation by reference.
+The Securities and Exchange Commission encourages companies to disclose forward-looking information so that investors can better understand a company s future prospects and make informed investment decisions.
+This prospectus contains such forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+These statements may be made directly in this prospectus, and they may also be made a part of this prospectus by reference to other documents filed with the Securities and Exchange Commission, which is known as incorporation by reference.

-Words such as may, anticipate, estimate, expects, projects, intends, plans, believes and words and term substance used in connection with any discussion of future operating or financial performance identify forward-looking statements.
+Words such as may, anticipate, estimate, expects, projects, intends, plans, believes and words and terms of similar substance used i with any discussion of future operating or financial performance identify forward-looking statements.
 All forward-looking statements are management s present expectations of future events and are subject to a number of risks and uncertainties that could cause actual results to differ materially from those described in the forward-looking statements.
-Forward-looking statements might include one or more of the following: anticipated results of financing activities;
+Forward-looking statements might include one or more of the following:

-anticipated agreements with marketing partners;

-anticipated clinical trial timelines or results;

-anticipated research and product development results;

-projected regulatory timelines;

-descriptions of plans or objectives of management for future operations, products or services;

-forecasts of future economic performance; and

-descriptions or assumptions underlying or relating to any of the above items.
+materially in tom those described in the forward-looking statements.
+Forward-looking statements might include one of more of the following. • anticipated results of financing activities; • anticipated agreements with marketing partners; • anticipated clinical trial timelines or results; • anticipated research and product development results; • projected regulatory timelines; • descriptions of plans or objectives of management for future operations, products or services; • forecasts of future economic performance; and descriptions or assumptions underlying or relating to any of the above items.

-Please also see the discussion of risks and uncertainties under the heading Risk Factors beginning on page 9.
-In light of these assumptions, risks and uncertainties, the results and events discussed in the forward-looking statements contained in this Prospectus or in any document incorporated by reference might not occur.
-Investors are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date of this Prospectus or the date of the document incorporated by reference in this Prospectus.
+Please also see the discussion of risks and uncertainties under the heading Risk Factors beginning on page 19.

+In light of these assumptions, risks and uncertainties, the results and events discussed in the forward-looking statements contained in this prospectus or in any document incorporated by reference might not occur.
+Investors are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date of this prospectus or the date of the document incorporated by reference in this prospectus.
 We are not under any obligation, and we expressly disclaim any obligation, to update or alter any forward-looking statements, whether as a result of new information, future events or otherwise.
 All subsequent forward-looking statements attributable to Cyclacel or to any person acting on its behalf are expressly qualified in their entirety by the cautionary statements contained or referred to in this section.